Ellen Lee: Career

 Lee began her professional law career at law firm Messrs Lim Kiap Khee & Co, starting out as a legal assistant in January 1981.
 Rising up the ranks, she was promoted to Sole Proprietor in October 1984.
-Lee left Messrs in September 2005.
+Lee left the company in September 2005.
 Since October 2005, she has been working at Ramdas & Wong as a law consultant, her area of expertise being, among others, family law, adoption and custody of children, bankruptcy and insolvency law, corporate and commercial law, conveyancing and property law, and immigration law.
 Lee enjoyed a decade's stint as chairperson of the Singapore Law Society's Family Law Practice Committee.

 In 1997, the Pingat Bakti Masyarakat (Malay for Public Service Medal) was bestowed upon Lee.
-A member of the Singapore-based People's Action Party, Lee serves as an MP for the Sembawang GRC.
+A member of the ruling People's Action Party, Lee served as an MP for the Sembawang GRC.
 She has held this position since May 2006.
-She has also been appointed as Deputy Chairman of the Singapore-Turkey parliamentary Friendship Group and the Government Parliamentary Committee for the Ministry of Defence and the Ministry of Foreign Affairs.
+She was also appointed as the Deputy Chairman of both the Singapore-Turkey parliamentary Friendship Group and the Government Parliamentary Committee for Defence and Foreign Affairs.